w3c/wai-curricula/intro.md

 * Understanding the terms "Perceivable", "Operable", "Understandable" and "Robust" in the context of WCAG.
 * Relating each of the terms with their corresponding Guidelines.
-* Acquiring knowledge of some of the most relevant examples pertaining to each of the guidelines.
+* Acquiring knowledge of some examples pertaining to each of the guidelines.

 ##### Approximate duration.